I have dabbled in home improvement projects and like giving advice to others on what not to do.

 Once your door is latching correctly, you are ready for the brick molding.
 Here, you can see that I need to trim the siding a bit.
 That's one of the consequences of my failure to center the door in the opening.

-One of the other consequences is that I had to be a bit more careful in placing the nails I used to fasten the brick molding; the nails had to go into wood, not caulk, after all!
+One of the other consequences is that I had to be a bit more careful in placing the nails I used to fasten the brick molding; the nails had to go into the wood, not caulk, after all!

-By the way, a simple mitre box is invaluable in trimming the brick molding to size, especially if you need to trim the header (top piece) or if you are cutting molding from stock pieces, since in either of those cases you are going to have to make a 45-degree cut.
-(If you can use a kit "as-is" you may be able to skip this cut--but apparently kits are all made for a 36-inch door, so I had to cut the header to fit my 32-inch door correctly.)
+By the way, a simple mitre box is invaluable in trimming the brick molding to size, especially if you need to trim the header (top piece) or if you are cutting molding from stock pieces since in either of those cases you are going to have to make a 45-degree cut.
+(If you can use a kit "as-is" you may be able to skip this cut—but apparently, kits are all made for a 36-inch door, so I had to cut the header to fit my 32-inch door correctly.)

-OK, so installing the brick molding took a little extra trimming and will still take a little extra caulking.
+Okay, so installing the brick molding took a little extra trimming and will still take a little extra caulking.
 Still, it looks pretty good, doesn't it?